alligreubel/microsoft-qa-docs/microsoft-qa-docs/user-experience-guides/spam-management.md

 1. Evaluate which part of the thread has been reported: question, answer, feedback, comment.
 1. Click on the link to go to the content.
 1. Click on the gear icon next to the content piece that contains the spam (question, answer, feedback, comment).
-1. Click on *Delete*.
-As a moderator, you will see a label indicating the content is being deleted.
-Regular users will not see the deleted content though.
 1. Go back to the moderation page, Spam tab, and Suspend the user if necessary.

 > [!TIP]